merlinmann/wisdom/wisdom.md

 ----

 - Life is a tile puzzle.
-You're often going to need to move some around a bunch of stuff that seems completely unrelated to your theoretical goal.
+You're often going to need to move around a bunch of stuff that seems completely unrelated to your theoretical goal.
 At least at first it will seem completely unrelated.
 - Avoid using your hand as a tool.
 Almost always prefer to use your hand to *manipulate* an appropriate tool.
 You're going to need your hand for other things.
 - Nearly everything that happens in the world doesn't involve you.
 How often do you think about this?
 - Your photos will get more interesting once you've learned to lie prone on the ground for a surprisingly long time.